Shiba Inu price climbs, volume dips

-The top gainers of the last 24 hours are Stacks, Sui and Bitcoin SV and the top losers are Four, PAX Gold and Tether Gold.
+The top gainers of the last 24 hours are Pudgy Penguins, Monero and DeepBook Protocol and the top losers are Bitcoin SV, Artificial Superintelligence Alliance and Ethereum Name Service.

 Cryptocurrency prices FAQs